smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Creating an App Service/index.md

 Handling app service subscribers is a two step process.
 First, you must @![iOS]register for notifications from!@ @![android,javaSE,javaEE]setup listeners for!@ the subscriber.
 Then, when you get a request, you will either have to send a response to the subscriber with the app service data or if you have no data to send, send a response with a relevant failure result code.

 #### Listening for Requests
 First, you will need to @![iOS]register for `GetAppServiceDataRequest`s notifications.!@@![android,javaSE,javaEE]setup a listener for `GetAppServiceDataRequest`s!@.
-Then, when you get the request you need to respond with your app service data.
-This means that you will need to store your current service data after your most recent update using `OnAppServiceData` (see the section **Update Your Service's Data**).
+Then, when you get the request, you will need to respond with your app service data.
+Therefore, you will need to store your current service data after the most recent update using `OnAppServiceData` (see the section **Update Your Service's Data**).

 @![iOS]
 ##### Objective-C